 The statute of limitations for medical malpractice in Georgia generally falls into one of two categories:

 There are other exceptions to the statute of limitations in Georgia.
-For example, medical malpractice cases involving municipalities and counties may abide by shorter deadlines of six or 12 months.
-Because every case is different, it is advisable to contact our medical malpractice lawyers to determine the statute of limitations that applies to your specific lawsuit.
+For example, medical malpractice cases] involving municipalities and counties may abide by shorter deadlines of six or 12 months.
+Because every case is different, it is advisable to contact our medical malpractice lawyers in Atlanta

 Our medical malpractice attorneys can review the details of your situation to determine whether the statute of limitations has expired.
-If it has not, we can examine the actions (or failure to act) of your hospital, doctor or other healthcare provider.
+If it has not, we can examine the actions (or failure to act) of your hospital, doctor or another healthcare provider.
 If their negligence resulted in injury or death, we may be able to help you file a medical malpractice lawsuit to recover compensation for pain and suffering, lost wages, and additional medical expenses.